Biochemical Genetics (journal)

 Biochemical Genetics is a bimonthly peer-reviewed scientific journal covering molecular biology as it relates to genetics.
 It was established in 1967 and is published by Springer Science+Business Media.
-According to the Journal Citation Reports, the journal has a 2023 impact factor of 2.1.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 1.6.

+Abstracting and indexing

+The journal is abstracted and indexed in major bibliographic databases, including Science Citation Index Expanded, Journal Citation Reports, MEDLINE/PubMed, Scopus, EMBASE, BIOSIS Previews, Chemical Abstracts Service (CAS), and Current Contents/Life Sciences.